scikit-image/scikit-image/doc/source/skips/0-skip-process.rst

    general guidelines or information to the Python community, but does not propose a new feature.
-Informational SKIPs do not necessarily represent a scikit-image community consensus or recommendation, so users and implementers are free to ignore Informational SKIPs or follow their advice.
+Informational SKIPs do not necessarily represent a scikit-image community consensus or recommendation, so users and implementers are free to ignore Informational SKIPs.

 3. A **Process** SKIP describes a process surrounding scikit-image, or proposes a change to (or an event in) a process.
 Process SKIPs are